kmaida/reStart-angularjs/README.md

 ## Changelog

+* 10/18/15: Upgrade to Angular 1.4.7, upgrade `gulp-sass` to use latest and lowercase package name (for Node v4), add error response to `$http` promises
 * 8/23/15: Add gulp `connect` and server task
 * 8/19/15: Upgrade to Angular 1.4.4, upgrade to jQuery 2.1.4, fix `controllerAs` to reference named functions instead of using anonymous functions
 * 5/29/15: Upgrade to Angular 1.4.0